How to prevent issues caused by TeamViewer scam?

-TeamViewer is a legitimate software used to connect to remote computers, provide remote support, transfer files between different computers and so on.
-However, there are scammers who use this software for malevolent purposes.
-In order to trick people into installing TeamViewer scammers often use various scam websites.
-One of the examples is a tech-support scam page claiming that visitor's computer might be at risk.
-Very often people do not visit websites of this kind on purpose, they are opened by potentially unwanted applications (PUAs) that are installed on browsers or operating systems.
+TeamViewer is legitimate software used to connect to remote computers, provide remote support, transfer files between different computers, and so on, however, scammers use this software for malicious purposes.
+They often trick people into installing TeamViewer using various scam websites.
+One example is a tech-support scam site claiming that the visitor's computer might be at risk.
+People do not generally visit websites of this kind intentionally - they are opened by potentially unwanted applications (PUAs) installed on browsers and operating systems.

-In this case scammers try to trick people into installing TeamViewer through a tech-support scam page that is disguised as an official Microsoft Support page.
-However, the actual Microsoft company has nothing to do with this scam page.
-According to this site, the system has detected some unusual activity that might harm a computer and could be used to track financial activities.
-Visitors are encouraged to report this problem by calling the "+(888) 756-6301" number or/and to allow "technical support" to connect to a computer through TeamViewer.
-One way or another, scammers use pages of this type to trick people into downloading and installing some computer protection software (packages) that cost from $200 to $1000 or to pay money for their remote support services.
-It is very likely that they might use TeamViewer (or/and tech-support scam page) to trick people into installing some other unwanted software as well.
-Note, by allowing scammers to connect to a computer remotely user's risk to get their computers infected with some malware like ransomware.
-Either way, it is strongly recommended not to trust websites of this type and more importantly, not to allow scammers to connect to a computer through software like TeamViewer.
-Scams that are designed to trick people into installing TeamViewer can be reported by clicking this link.
+In this case, scammers try to trick people into installing TeamViewer through a tech-support scam page that is disguised as an official Microsoft Support web page.
+Note, however, that Microsoft has nothing to do with this scam site.
+According to this website, the system has detected 'unusual activity' that might harm the computer and could be used to track financial activities.
+Visitors are encouraged to report this problem by calling the "+(888) 756-6301" number and allow "technical support" to connect to the computer through TeamViewer.
+Scammers use these sites to trick people into downloading and installing computer protection software (packages) that cost in the region of $200 to $1000, or to pay for so-called 'remote support services'.
+It is likely that they might also use TeamViewer (and/or a tech-support scam site) to trick people into installing other unwanted software.
+Note, by allowing scammers to connect to a computer remotely, users risk having their computers infected with malware such as ransomware.
+In any case, do not trust these websites, and more importantly, do not allow scammers to connect to your computer through software such as TeamViewer.
+Scams that trick people into installing TeamViewer can be reported by clicking this link.

-Quite often scam pages are opened by installed PUAs.
-Apps of this type open shady pages, display ads and gather various data.
-When installed, they often display ads (like coupons, banners, surveys, pop-ups and so on) that, if clicked, open untrustworthy websites or case unwanted downloads or/and installations.
-They also gather IP addresses, entered search queries, addresses of opened pages, geolocations and so on.
-People who develop these apps usually share all collected data with other parties who misuse it to generate revenue.
-Sometimes these parties are various cyber criminals.
+Scam pages are often opened by PUAs installed on the system.
+They can open dubious web pages, display ads, and gather various data.
+When installed, they often display ads (such as coupons, banners, surveys, pop-ups, and so on).
+If clicked, these open untrustworthy websites or cause unwanted downloads/installations.
+They also record IP addresses, entered search queries, addresses of opened pages, geolocations, and so on.
+People who develop these apps usually share the data with other parties who misuse it to generate revenue.
+Sometimes these parties include cyber criminals.

 |Name||TeamViewer pop-up scam|